AllenInstitute/scrattch.taxonomy/examples/build_patchseq_taxonomy.md

 ### Build the patchseq taxonomy:

-Now let's create a version of the taxonomy which is compatible with patchseqQC and can be filtered to remove off target cells from mapping. **You are creating a new version of the base taxonomy which can be reused by specifying the provided `mode.name` in `scrattch.mapping::mappingMode()` as dicusssed next.**
+Now let's create a version of the taxonomy which is compatible with patchseqQC and can be filtered to remove off target cells from mapping. **You are creating a new version of the base taxonomy which can be reused by specifying the provided `mode.name` in `scrattch.taxonomy::mappingMode()` as dicusssed next.**

 ```R
 ## Setup the taxonomy for patchseqQC to infer off.target contamination